-- The Solid Paint-Bred Registry is provided to record the pedigree of all stallions and mares and geldings not meeting the requirements (RG-070.A-H.) of the Regular Registry.
+- The Solid Paint-Bred Registry is provided to record the pedigree of all stallions and mares and geldings not meeting the requirements (RG-070.A-G.) of the Regular Registry.
 The following horses will be listed in the regular Stud Book of the Association as Solid Paint-Bred Horses. - a.
-Resultant solid color foals from two registered Paint Horses. - b.
+Resultant solid color foals from two registered Paint Horses that do not have at least one parent with at least three generations of Paint bloodlines on one side, or those solid foals who are the product of Solid Paint-Bred to Solid Paint-Bred breedings and do not otherwise qualify for the Regular Registry. - b.
 Resultant solid color foals from a Paint Horse registered in the American Paint Horse Association and a Quarter Horse registered in the American Quarter Horse Association or a Thoroughbred registered in the Jockey Club or any international Thoroughbred Registry recognized by the Jockey Club. - c.
 All horses registered prior to January 1, 2006 resulting from the breeding of two Quarter Horses or a Quarter Horse and a Thoroughbred or two Thoroughbreds that are ineligible for registration with their respective breed registry will remain classified as Breeding Stock/Identification Status. - Horses registered in the Solid Paint-Bred/Breeding Stock Registry are restricted from competition with Regular Registry horses and do not have the same privileges as horses registered in the Regular Registry.
 See Rules SC-165. and RA-000.D. for restrictions.